giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/reactive-offer/README.md

 :::caution **Reusing offers**

-After being executed or [retracted](#retracting-an-offer), an offer is moved out of the %%offer list|offer-list%%.
+After being executed or [retracted](#retracting-an-offer), an offer is moved out of the [offer list](/docs/developers/terms/offer-list.md).
 It can still be updated and reinserted in the offer list.
 It is generally recommended to update offers instead of creating new ones, as it costs much less gas.
 :::

 ### Retracting an offer